 We have direct and instant access to the folks at Equifax who were extremely good and efficient at correcting everything we pointed out.
 Within three days of sending the package, we were able to pull Justin’s credit report and his score had jumped to 686 from 497!!!

 That’s an increase of 189 points 😊

 Please realize it is unlikely Equifax themselves have made the errors — they rely on their clients — the card issuers, to report the facts to them, and they accept this info at face value until or unless it is challenged by the consumer.

 Anyway, back to Justin’s situation.
 This simple but crucial step in the mortgage application process meant that we were going to be able to do exactly what he needed.

-- We got an approval from B2B Bank for a two-year mortgage at only 4.14% with a 30-year amortization
+- We got approval from B-to-B Bank for a two-year mortgage at only 4.14% with a 30-year amortization

 - The loan amount was 80% of the current appraised value